 Employers use credit reports for those situations where employees may have access to cash, equipment, or other people's property.
 In these situations, an employer's knowledge of the applicant's credit history may be prudent.
 The TransUnion employment credit report header consists of name, current address, previous addresses, SSN, and may also include the following: phone, current employer, up to three previous employers, and aliases.
 The credit file includes certain public records, such as bankruptcy records and tax liens, along with a credit summary regarding number of trades, past due or negative accounts, and total indebtedness.
 You will also receive specific details on each individual trade.
 This credit report is designed for employment purposes, so it does not place an inquiry on the applicant’s report.
 It does not show a credit score.

-Clients who order employment credit reports online can view the results of the report instantly.
+Employment credit reports have the results of the report instantly.